 The China LMC practice is growing quickly and leading the way in Asia.
 This is mostly due to the complex regulatory environment and robust client demand within the area.

-In Asia Pacific, Shanghai Qin Li Law Firm, with over 50 lawyers, is among the largest of our Asia based offices.
-However, Deloitte Legal global network also has significant presence in Japan, Korea, Australia and throughout SE Asia.
+In Asia Pacific, Shanghai Qin Li Law Firm, with over 50 lawyers, is among the largest of our Asia-based offices.
+However, Deloitte Legal’s global network also has a significant presence in Japan, Korea, Australia and throughout SE Asia.

 We’ve heard about your China whistleblower services launch as well.
 What is the story behind this development?

-Our newly launched Whistle-blower service based in Shanghai is a perfect example of Shanghai Qin Li Law Firm leveraging on Deloitte’s multidisciplinary and technology heritage to deliver a much needed service to clients in China and beyond.
+Our newly launched Whistle-blower service based in Shanghai is a perfect example of Shanghai Qin Li Law Firm leveraging on Deloitte’s multidisciplinary and technological heritage to deliver a much-needed service to clients in China and beyond.

 Due to increased global regulatory demands, Deloitte globally has offered whistleblower services since 1999, (under the Tip-offs Anonymous™ brand), to provide our clients comprehensive compliance / corporate governance support.

-China, with recently enacting the Cyber-Security law, has now made it imperative for companies operating here to safeguard personal and potentially sensitive data and store it within the PRC jurisdiction.
+China, with the recent enactment of the Cyber-Security law, has now made it imperative for companies operating here to safeguard personal and potentially sensitive data and store it within the PRC jurisdiction.
 Whistle-blower reports include data that is certainly personal and can sometimes be particularly sensitive.

-What does Deloitte Legal endeavor to accomplish with this LMC global initiative?
+What does Deloitte Legal endeavour to accomplish with this LMC global initiative?

 This is a competitive space where there will continue to be entrants from media, software and professional service firms of all types.
-We believe our unique focus on leveraging our natural strengths to help Inside Counsel elevate their strategic value will be well-received by the market.
+Our team believes that the market will receive our unique focus on leveraging our natural strengths to help Inside Counsel elevate its strategic value well.

-Deloitte Legal and LMC’s primary mission is helping raise the effectiveness of General Counsel.
-Working closely with the Deloitte Global network of financial, risk, tax and strategy advisory partners, we are able to execute on a strategic and technical level, allowing the General Counsel to deliver on their ever increasing demands.
+Deloitte Legal and LMC’s primary mission is to help raise the effectiveness of the General Counsel.
+Working closely with the Deloitte Global network of financial, risk, tax and strategy advisory partners.
+We are able to execute on a strategic and technical level, allowing the General Counsel to deliver on their ever-increasing demands.
 The role of the General Counsel is becoming ever more vital.
-Accordingly, GC’s need outside support that provide much more than advisory, evidence and bandwidth.
-Deloitte Legal and LMC intends to become an indispensable arm of each GC’s operation where we’ve become engaged.
+Accordingly, GCs need outside support that provides much more than advisory, evidence and bandwidth.
+Deloitte Legal and LMC intend to become an indispensable arm of each GC’s operation where we’ve become engaged.

 About Shanghai Qin Li Law Firm